Budgeting: 8 million don't do it very well (or at all)

 If you're a thinkmoney customer, of course, you'll know there's a way to do it with just one account without running the risk you'll forget something essential.

-That's because the thinkmoney Personal Account is two accounts in one.
+That's because the thinkmoney Current Account is two accounts in one.
 The money for all your regular bills stays in one account until it's needed, so you can't accidentally spend it.
 And it's easy to see what you can spend: everything in your Card account.

 You don't even need to transfer money between accounts, since our Money Managers do it all for you, making sure the bills are paid on time and that the money you're spending on other things really is spending money.